-Game Breaker: Terror Is Reality.
-Incredibly fun in and of itself, but the misbalance occurs when it comes to prize money.
+Terror Is Reality.
+Incredibly fun in and of itself, but the imbalance occurs when it comes to prize money.
 Every competitor receives at least a small reward, and when it is taken into a single player playthrough it allows the player to buy Zombrex quite easily.

 Once you have killed Seymour and obtained his Six-Shooter (which respawns in the South Plaza every time you run out of ammo), you have officially beaten every boss in the game.
 It holds a whopping sixty rounds, does great damage, has a decent firing rate, and is very accurate.
 Even The Twins, Dwight Boykin, and Sullivan can be killed easily with just the revolver.

 The Leadership Magazine pretty much cuts the difficulty of escorting survivors in half, if not more.
-Aside from making all survivors following you twice as tough, it turns the game's resident joke character into the most powerful survivor in the game.
+Aside from making all survivors following you twice as tough, it makes survivors who normally need to be carried (with one exception) move at full speed and turns the game's resident joke character into the most powerful survivor in the game.

 Another similar one involving a crappy connection and durability magazines.
 Randomly disconnecting while you have a durability magazine in your hand, saving, and then coming back can cause the durability effect to stack.
 Do this enough times and any combo weapon you build covered under the durability magazine will be infinite.